lud/mutex/README.md

 A mutex can hold metadata that will be assigned to each lock.
 The metadata is set upon initialization (given as `:meta` in the child spec in your supervisor, or in the options for `Mutex.start` or `Mutex.start_link`).

+Metadata can be fetched at anytime with `Mutex.get_meta/1`.

-The metadata is sent to any client that locks a key or a group of keys:
+The metadata is also sent to any client that locks a key or a group of keys:

 ```
 {:ok, pid} = Mutex.start_link(meta: :some_data)